'Allo 'Allo!: "Foreign" languages

 The main characters of the series were of four nationalities – French, German, English and Italian.
 Lloyd and Croft portrayed this by having non-English characters speak English with the accent of the foreign language, while the English characters spoke in upper-class English accents.
 French, German and Italian characters could understand each other when speaking, but the English characters could not understand the others without someone "translating" for them and vice versa.

 The police officer Crabtree was introduced in the second series.
 Because the character was an undercover Englishman with a poor grasp of French, the actor, Arthur Bostrom, spoke perfectly when the character spoke in English, but extensively deployed malapropisms to represent when the character was speaking in French.
 Bostrom altered certain words in his sentences, substituting different vowels or consonants, changing them into different or nonsensical words, usually laden with innuendo.
 An example is the line "I was passing by the door, and I thought I would drop in," which Bostrom pronounced "I was pissing by the door, and I thought I would drip in."
-Another example is Crabtree's greeting of "good morning," pronounced "good moaning."
+Another example is Crabtree's greeting of "good morning," pronounced "good moaning", which would become the character’s catchphrase.